Table of Contents

 - Offering sneak peeks, exclusive coupons while registering for your newsletter is a great way to grow your e-mail list.
 Miracle Mom is one such brand that offers such perks for its audience.

 - Step-by-step tutorials, like the Grammarly app ad, can help users understand the ease of access of your product and give your business more traction.
+Their advertisements are one of the best Facebook ad examples as they are super informative and compels the users to install their extension.

 - Using sustainable products for your business?
 Promote your initiative via Facebook ads since with the increase in awareness for plastic waste among people; customers are gradually moving towards brands that work for good!